mholling/las2poly/README.md

 **-e**, **--epsg** *number*

-> Specify an EPSG code to set in the GeoJSON output file.
+> Specify an EPSG code to set in the output file.
-> Use this option to override missing or incorrect projection information in the lidar tiles.
+> Use this option to override missing or incorrect georeferencing in the lidar tiles.

 **-t**, **--threads** *number*